nachocaru/xaprb.com/content/blog/2005-09-28-bitwise-arithmetic.md

    inner join ordered_items as i on i.order = o.order_id
 group by o.order_id</pre>

 To negate the logic, use bitwise `XOR`.
-For example, suppose I have a table of aggregated sales data that&#8217;s over-normalized to include a 1/0 flag in the primary key:
+For example, suppose I have a table of aggregated sales data that's over-normalized to include a 1/0 flag in the primary key:

 <pre>create table salesdata (
    day date not null,